awidmer123/GenomeTranscriptomeAssembly/README.md

 Each script is submitted via `sbatch` with `--dependency=afterok:<jobid>` to chain the pipeline.
 Job scripts are not meant to be run manually with `sbatch` unless testing a single step.

+Of course this only serves the purpose of automatization.
+In a real (research-driven) scenario the QC and counts step should be performed before assemble the genome to adjust the necessary parameters.
+When building the workflow each script was initially run individually.

 ## Requirements

 - SLURM cluster (partitions used: `pshort_el8`, `pibu_el8`)